-Samsung's WiFi-only Galaxy Tab finally launching April 4th for $399?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung's WiFi-only Galaxy Tab finally launching April 4th for $399?Alex Wagner - Editorial Director of News and Content

 Samsung's WiFi-only Galaxy Tab was the subject of a couple of leaks last year as many consumers pined for a version of the 7-inch tablet with a slightly lower price tag than its cellular data-capable brethren.
 The WiFi-only Tab was finally made official at CES this year and given a Q1 launch date, and now it appears that Sammy is finally gearing up to release the device.
 According to a flyer allegedly handed out by a Samsung rep, the cellular-less Galaxy Tab should finally begin shipping on April 4th for $399, a full $100 less than previous leaks claimed.